abhiganga/cse15l-lab-reports/lab-report-3-week-5.md

 ## Option 1: -iname

-Previously in Week 4 lab, we saw the -name option for the find command.
+Previously in Week 4 lab, we saw the ```-name``` option for the find command.
 A problem with this command is that it is case sensitive.
-In the case that you are trying to perform a broader search(by not being case sensitive), you can use -iname.
+In the case that you are trying to perform a broader search(by not being case sensitive), you can use ```-iname```.

 Example 1:
 ```